-While it might seem like it’s always a good thing to bring on a new client for your marketing agency, if that client isn’t a good fit, it can actually hinder real growth.
+While it might seem like it’s always a good thing to bring on a new client for your inbound marketing agency, if that client isn’t a good fit, it can actually hinder real growth.
 That’s why it is so important for you to focus on how to attract your ideal client if you truly want to grow your marketing agency.

 Not only will the right clients be willing to invest in your services, they also have the characteristics that allow you to showcase your best work.
 This way, the relationship is satisfying and proves to be beneficial for both parties.
 Seth Godin once said “everyone is not your customer” — and he’s right.
 If you try to target everyone through your marketing campaign, you’ll be left feeling drained, unorganized, and pulled in multiple directions.
 Bottom line: when you try to market to everyone, you market to no one.